 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receipt unless weather prohibits.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water daily for the first week after planting.

 Hardy Planting Zone: 3-9

 Height at Maturity: 40-50’

 Soil Type Preferred: Various (thrives in well-drained, slightly acidic soil)

 Sun or Shade: Full Sun

-During the spring and summer, it’s foliage features various shades of green, but it’s during the fall when this tree sparkles, turning into lovely shades of red and orange.
-Even during the spring, it has flower buds that feature a red color, offering a nice contrast early on in the year.
+Its foliage features various shades of green during the spring and summer, but it’s during the fall when this tree sparkles, turning into lovely shades of red and orange.
+Even during the spring, it has flower buds that feature a red color, offering a nice contrast early in the year.

-Like pines, this tree is hospitable to wildlife like small birds and mammals because of it’s the ability to produce shade and the fruit it bears in the form of samaras (reddish-brown small pods of about 1-3” in width).
+Like pines, this tree is hospitable to wildlife like small birds and mammals because of its ability to produce shade and the fruit it bears in the form of samaras (small reddish-brown pods of about 1-3” in width).

 Among the uses for the October Glory Maple tree is its use as a shade tree for landscapers and planters, its use in parks, and its use to line the side of roads.

 It’s a good option for parks and recreation sites as well.
 It can also produce maple syrup, but other trees produce better, more widely used maple syrup (black maple, for example) due to its short harvest season.
 The wood produces also used for lumber, firewood, and musical instruments.